c3re/can2mqtt/README.md

 [![can2mqtt demo](screenshot.png)](https://asciinema.org/a/542608?autoplay=1)

 ## Installation
+The latest compiled binary is available in the [releases](https://github.com/c3re/can2mqtt/releases/latest).
-can2mqtt is written in Go and static linked binaries are available [here](https://github.com/c3re/can2mqtt/releases/latest). can2mqtt has no further dependencies.
-On a Raspberry for example it should be enough to run:
+The binaries are statically linked and have no further dependencies.
+On a Raspberry you can install via:
 ```
 wget https://github.com/c3re/can2mqtt/releases/download/v2.2.1/can2mqtt-v2.2.1-linux-arm -O can2mqtt
 chmod +x can2mqtt